apache/incubator-kie-kogito-examples/onboarding-example/onboarding/readme.md

 ### Running with persistence enabled

-Kogito support runtime persistence that is backed by Inifinispan.
+Kogito supports runtime persistence that is backed by Inifinispan.
 So to be able to enable this you need to have Infinispan server installed and available over the network.
-By default it expects it to be at
+By default it expects it to be at (it can be configured via application.properties file located in src/main/resources)

 ```
 localhost:11222
 ```

-it can be configured via application.properties file located in src/main/resources
+You can install Inifinispan server by downloading it from [https://infinispan.org/download/](official website) version to be used in 10.0.0.Beta4

 Once Inifispan is up and running you can build this project with `-Ppersistence` to enable additional processing during the build.
 Next you start it in exact same way as without persistence.